Durbin Statement On Department Of Education Approving 1,600 Borrower Defense Claims For Former Westwood College Students - News Break

 Durbin Statement On Department Of Education Approving 1,600 Borrower Defense Claims For Former Westwood College Students

-The approved claims amount to $16 million in relief for 488 Illinois student borrowers SPRINGFIELD – U.S. Senate Majority Whip Dick Durbin (D-IL) today released the following statement on the U.S. Department of Education announcing that it has approved 1,600 borrower defense claims from former Westwood College students, amounting to $53 million in relief.
+SPRINGFIELD – U.S. Senate Majority Whip Dick Durbin (D-IL) today released the following statement on the U.S. Department of Education announcing that it has approved 1,600 borrower defense claims from former Westwood College students, amounting to $53 million in relief.
 Of the 1,600 claims discharged, 488 belonged to Illinoisans, totaling $16 million in relief.
-In 2012, then-Illinois Attorney General Continue Readingwww.riverbender.com
+In 2012, then-Illinois Attorney General Lisa Madigan filed a suit against Westwood College for using deceptive marketing in violation of the Illinois Consumer Fraud and Deceptive Business Practices Act.
+Westwood College deceived Illinois students about the costs and accreditation of its criminal justice program, misleading students into believing that the program was highly respected by employers and would ensure them a job in law enforcement.
+Upon graduation, students found that Illinois law enforcement agencies did not recognize their Westwood education, leaving them drowning in student debt with no job prospects.www.durbin.senate.gov

 Comments / 0